almasen/rdf-mapped/README.md

 ### Support our development

-#### Donations are welcome

-Consider supporting us by a [one-time](https://github.com/sponsors/almasen?frequency=one-time) or recurring donation via [Github Sponsors](https://github.com/sponsors/almasen).

-Your name will be featured in the list of our sponsors as per the GitHub sponsors description.

 #### Sponsor the RDFmapped project

 If you are interested in becoming on official sponsor of the RDFmapped project, please [contact us](https://rdfmapped.com/contact).